tensorzero/tensorzero/examples/ner-demonstrations/README.md

 ## Running the Example

+Set `CLICKHOUSE_URL=http://localhost:8123/tensorzero` in the shell your notebook will run in.

 You can run the example in the `conll.ipynb` notebook.
 Make sure to install the dependencies in the `requirements.txt` file.
 It should not require any changes to run and will automatically connect to the TensorZero Gateway you started.